CrayLabs/SmartSim/doc/ensemble.rst

 -  `replicas` (int, optional): Declare the number of ``Model`` clones within the ``Ensemble``, crucial for the creation of simulation replicas.
 -  `perm_strategy` (str): Specifies a strategy for parameter expansion into ``Model`` instances, influencing the method of ``Ensemble`` creation and number of ``Ensemble`` members.
 The options are `"all_perm"`, `"step"`, and `"random"`.

-By using specific combinations of factory method arguments mentioned above, users can tailor the creation of an ``Ensemble`` to align with one of the following creation strategies:
+By using specific combinations of the factory method arguments mentioned above, users can tailor the creation of an ``Ensemble`` to align with one of the following creation strategies:

 - :ref:`Parameter expansion<param_expansion_init>` allows for diverse scenario exploration by expanding a dictionary of parameters into the ``Ensemble`` ``Model`` members.